310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hrm… I do not think any of us here can comprehend what is occuring at the moment, except for Mikejima-dono.
+Hm… I do not think any of us here can comprehend what is occuring at the moment, except for Mikejima-dono.
 He dragged all of us into this without any prior explanation.
 {% endbubble %}

 {% bubble Madara %}